ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

 .. note::
    These two configurations are based on CMOR Controlled Vocabularies currently available with the repository.
    A user can define and set their own CV and then modifiy the configuration yaml file correspondingly.
-However, there are CMOR hardcoded limitations, see the `CMOR section`_ for more information.
+However, there are CMOR hardcoded limitations, see the `CMOR section <Understanding the CMOR3 structure>`_ for more information.

 `mop setup` sets up the working environment by default in